apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 3. UpgradeAPISIX Ingress

 Just as an example, the specific configuration needs to be modified by yourself.
+If you want to upgrade to a specific chart version, please add this flag `--version x.x.x`.

 ```sh
 helm upgrade apisix apisix/apisix \